Frequently Asked Questions.... answered

 When the children enter the venue they are engaged with the entertainer and won’t even notice their surroundings.
 They will use the facilities for 10% of the time when they are at the party and that is when they are eating.
 The rest of the time, they will be interacting with the entertainer and having the best time ever.

-Now the thing is, if you book an entertainer that is not able to keep the children engaged, you could have the party in a palace and it would hugely stressful for you as they will be running around, screaming and causing mayhem for everybody.
+Now the thing is, if you book an entertainer that is not able to keep the children engaged, you could have the party in a palace and it would be hugely stressful for you as they will be running around, screaming and causing mayhem for everybody.

-Magic 4 Children guarantee that we will keep the kids entertained from beginning to end of your party.
+Magic 4 Children guarantee that we will keep the children entertained from beginning to end of your party.

 Why are some venues not suitable for a kids party?